pgadmin-org/pgadmin3/docs/en_US/bugreport.rst

 * Is this behaviour expected?
 Have a look at the `FAQs <http://www.pgadmin.org/pgadmin3/faq/>`_.
 * Is this bug already reported?
   Check the `known bugs <http://www.pgadmin.org/pgadmin3/bugs.php>`_.
-* Are you running the latest version from the `beta website
+* Are you running the latest version from the `website
-  <http://www.pgadmin.org/snapshots>`_?
+  <http://www.postgresql.org/ftp/pgadmin3/release/>`_?
 If not, try the newest stuff.

 Ahh, so you've found a new one then?